pranavc1515/pranav-eMediub-VDC-server-frontend/src/utils/USER_STORAGE_README.md

 5. **Profile Status** - Whether profile setup is complete
 6. **Login Timestamp** - When the user logged in
 7. **Authentication Token** - For API authorization
-8. **Type-specific Data** - Specialization for doctors, patient ID for users
+8. **Type-specific Data** - Specialization for doctors, comprehensive profile for users

+### Automatic Profile Fetching for Users
+For users (patients), the system automatically:
+- Calls `/api/patients/profile-details` immediately after receiving the authentication token
+- Fetches comprehensive profile information including personal details, health data, and preferences
+- Updates the stored user data with all profile fields
+- Provides enhanced data access through the `useStoredUser` hook

+This ensures that user profile information is always up-to-date and available offline.

 ### Backward Compatibility
 The system maintains backward compatibility by: